gpiskas/gpiskas.github.io/src/content/posts/what-is-new-java-21-lts-with-practical-examples.md

 ### Virtual Threads
 >Introduce virtual threads to the Java Platform.
 Virtual threads are lightweight threads that dramatically reduce the effort of writing, maintaining, and observing high-throughput concurrent applications.

 Virtual threads preserve the familiar and easy to debug **thread-per-request** programming model, without being limited to the number of OS threads.
-The name virtual is due to the fact that they are not tied to a particular thread, in contrast to platform threads.
+The name virtual means that they are not tied to a particular OS thread, in contrast to platform threads.

 Code running on a virtual thread will occupy the OS thread only when necessary.
 This allows for other virtual threads to take over when it's blocked (`work-stealing`), resulting in scalability comparable to asynchronous or reactive style programming.
 This is completely transparent to developers while optimally using the available hardware capacity.